Thailand - Myanmar - Thailand

-Linda arrived at 22h00, dead-tired after a 27-hour flight from Fort Lauderdale.
-We chatted over a beer and then it was straight to bed for her.
+Linda reached Bangkok, jet-lagged after a 27-hour long haul flight from Fort Lauderdale.
+After much chatting over a beer, it was straight to bed for her.

 13 September – Bangkok

-We had loads to chat about since Linda left in January.
-After a few cups of coffee, it was off to the Gecko Bar for breakfast.
-The canal ferry is always a fun way to get around Bangkok and we hopped on one to pick up my new laptop at the Pantip Plaza.
-There is much to see and do in Bangkok, and we used the river ferry made easy exploring, as well as easy access to the Temple of Dawn.
-We had one last job to do and hailed a taxi to the Myanmar embassy to collect my passport.
-With the hectic Bangkok traffic, we made the Embassy in the nick of time; then it was back to Khao San Road for a beer.
+There were loads to talk about since Linda left in January and after a few cups of coffee, it was off to the familiar Gecko Bar for breakfast.
+The canal ferry was a fun way to get around Bangkok, and we hopped on one to pick up my new laptop at the Pantip Plaza.
+There was much to see and do in Bangkok, and the river ferry made easy exploring, as well as easy access to the Temple of Dawn.
+One last job remained, which was to hail a taxi to the Myanmar embassy to collect my visa.
+With the hectic Bangkok traffic, the cab made it to the Embassy in the nick of time.

 14 September – Bangkok

-After a breakfast of noodle soup, it was off to the supermarket to stock up on stuff we needed for the road.
-After collecting our laundry, Linda went off in her own direction and I headed for China Town looking for a cup water heater.
-China Town is always a remarkable place with massive and busy markets where one can find just about anything.
-The trick is to locate the right market for what one is looking for.
+Breakfast was a bowl of noodle soup, and then it was off to the supermarket to stock up on bits and bobs needed for the road.
+After collecting the laundry, Linda went exploring, and I headed for China Town looking for a cup water heater.
+China Town was a remarkable place with massive and busy markets where one could find just about anything.
+The trick was to locate the right market.
 I, eventually, and after much directing from the locals, came upon the electrical appliance market.
-I wasn't sure if I would ever be able to locate the market again and bought two water heaters as they don’t usually last very long.
+I wasn't sure if I would ever be able to locate the market again and bought two.

-My bicycle was still at the bike shop, and we took a walk to see if it was ready but, as they had to replace damaged spokes, it would only be ready the following day.
-We grabbed a motorbike taxi back to Khao San road.
-It was a tight squeeze being three up on a small motorbike, and, helmet-less, we hung on for dear life as the bike sped through the traffic, making it to our destination just as raindrops started falling.
+My bicycle was still at the bike shop, and a walk to the shop revealed a broken spoke that needed replacing, meaning it would only be ready the following day.
+A motorbike taxi took us back to Khao San road.
+It was a tight squeeze being three up on a small motorbike, and, helmet-less, we hung on for dear life.
+The bike sped through the traffic, making it to our destination just as it started raining.

 15 September – Bangkok

 With all done, it was time to explore more of old Bangkok.
-The old man selling the second-hand false teeth and bridges was still there, and I was surprised to notice that the teeth were steadily getting less (I kid you not!).
-We popped into the fascinating amulet market where it always appears that they are selling more ominous items than just innocent Buddha necklaces.
+The old man selling the second-hand false teeth and bridges were still there.
+I was surprised to notice the teeth were steadily getting less (I kid you not!).
+Equally fascinating was the amulet market - they sold more ominous items than just innocent Buddha necklaces.
 In fact, it looked downright voodoo-ish!

-That evening, we drank our Chang beers on the roof terrace of our guesthouse.
-We watched the weather roll in and took a quick walk to a nearby restaurant.
-No sooner had we sat down, and the storm arrived with one almighty bang!
-It bucketed down while we sat watching the thunder and lightning, and by the time we had finished our food, it was all over, and we could stroll back to our abode without feeling as much as a drop.
+That evening, we drank our Chang beers on the roof terrace of the guesthouse, but the approaching storm made for a quick escape to a nearby restaurant.
+No sooner seated, the rain arrived with one almighty bang!
+It bucketed down while we sat watching the thunder and lightning.
+By the time the meal was finished, the rain was over, and one could stroll back without as much as feeling a drop.

 16 September – Bangkok to Mae Sot (by bus)

-We got up early, packed, and checked out of our guesthouse, leaving behind the things we would not need in the next month, it was on the bikes and off to the bus stop.
-Fortunately, it was Sunday morning, and we hardly encountered any traffic on our way to the bus terminal.
-We were pleasantly surprised by the experience, as the bus’s seats were more comfortable than those of most aeroplanes.
-However, it was still a 7-hour ride to Mae Sot, a somewhat scruffy border town with some questionable border trade.
+After leaving behind the things we wouldn't need in the next month, it was on the bikes and off to the bus stop.
+Fortunately, it was Sunday morning and traffic light, and once at the bus station it was a pleasant surprise to find the bus more comfortable than expected.
+However, it was still a 7-hour ride to Mae Sot, a scruffy border town with a questionable border trade.

-We found a room at the First Hotel, a remarkable building with a large Burmese teak staircase and intricate ceiling carvings.
-Our minds boggled at what all can be done with this impressive building.
-Then, it was off to the, by-now famous, Khrua Canadian restaurant.
-Dave, the Canadian owner, had at the time of our visit been living in Thailand for the past 19 years and, together with his wife, runs a very successful restaurant serving western food to the farangs craving food from home.
-With rather full bellies after we were done, we returned to our room where we got ready for crossing the border into Myanmar the following morning.
+Then, it was off to the by-then famous, Khrua Canadian restaurant.
+Dave, the Canadian owner, had at the time of our visit been living in Thailand for the past 20 years and, together with his wife, ran a very successful restaurant serving western cuisine to the farangs craving food from home.
+With full bellies, it was back to our accommodation to get ready for crossing the border into Myanmar the following morning.

 17 September - Mae Sot, Thailand – Kawkareik, Myanmar – 55 km

-The road led us up and over a mountain range with spectacular views.
-Although it was a steep climb, we were lucky that it was cloudy.
-Once over the high point, we sped down to the small town of Kawkareik, where we found a room at the Smile World Guest House at the exorbitant rate of $20!
-It was a dump, but there was nothing better in town, so we took it.
-The only one smiling was the owner.
+The ride over the mountain was a steep climb but came with spectacular views; fortunately, it was a cloudy day.
+Once over the high point, we sped down to the small town of Kawkareik, where a room at the Smile World Guest House came at the exorbitant rate of $20!
+It was a dump, but there was nothing better in town, and the only one smiling was the owner.

 18 September – Kawakareik – Hpa-An – 92 km

-We left our abode and cycled down the main road, looking for something to eat before heading for Hpa-An.
-The roadside stalls didn't reveal much other than fruit, which Linda bought, and I opted for a bag of fried stuff, including samosas, puri, and deep-fried dough.
-I was sure that it included enough calories to see me through the next week!
+After leaving our abode, priority was to find something to eat before heading for Hpa-An.
+The roadside stalls didn't reveal much other than fruit, which Linda bought, while I opted for a bag of fried snacks, consisting of samosas, puri, and deep-fried dough.
+I was sure it included enough calories to see me through the next week!

-To say the road was slow going, bumpy, and potholed will be an understatement.
-We bounced along past people working in the rice fields and fishermen troughing their nets.
-The congested road led us through a few small villages where buses and trucks slowly made their way along this narrow, pot-holed road and we tried our best to snake our way around the potholes as best we could.
+To have said the road was slow going, bumpy, and potholed would have been an understatement.
+We bounced along past people working in rice fields and skilful fishermen casting their nets.
+The congested path led us through a few small settlements where buses and trucks slowly made their way along a narrow, potholed road.
+We followed suit and tried our best to snake around the muddy holes.

-Towards the end of the day, the road deteriorated even further and became muddy and dusty as we made our way over the hills.
+Towards the end of the day, the route deteriorated even further and became muddy and dusty as it made its way over the hills.
 The scenery was, however, sublime, and the roadside stalls sold an interesting array of dried and fried fish.
 It was an exhausting ride, and with a sigh of relief, Hpa-An came into view, where much better accommodation was available than the previous night.

-An early morning walk through the market revealed a scene that could easily have been in the days of Kipling: men with tanned faces and shaded by bamboo hats peddling sidecars in flip-flop feet; others with heavy bags of rice on their backs shuffled to waiting trucks; boy monks collecting food, and ladies with painted faces selling fruit and vegetables.
+An early morning walk through the market revealed a scene that could easily have been in the days of Kipling.
+Men with tanned faces and shaded by bamboo hats peddled sidecars in flip-flop feet.
+Others with heavy bags of rice on their backs shuffled to waiting trucks; boy monks collected food, and ladies with painted faces sold fruit and vegetables.

-From Hpa-An, it was a short ride to Mawlamyine, and the road was much improved from the previous day.
-We turned off the short distance to the surreal Kyauk Ka Lat Pagoda.
-The pagoda balances precariously on top of a limestone pinnacle at the centre of a manmade lake.
-Back on the road, we passed the ever-present, optimistic fishermen using all conceivable methods to catch something for the pot.
+From Hpa-An, it was a short ride to Mawlamyine, and the route much improved from the previous day.
+A short detour led to the surreal Kyauk Ka Lat Pagoda.
+The pagoda balanced precariously on top of a limestone pinnacle at the centre of a manmade lake.
+Back on the road, our path led passed the ever-present, optimistic fishermen using all conceivable methods to catch something for the pot.
 The most successful appeared to be the men snorkelling and spearing fish with a rudimentary spear made of bamboo, and that in between the rice paddies.
-We cycled past small rural settlements where bare-bum kids played next to the highway and hens and chickens pecked in the dirt.
+We cycled past small rural hamlets where bare-bum kids played next to the highway and hens and chickens pecked in the dirt.

-Our road abruptly came to an end at a river.
-Fortunately, a small wooden boat arrived that could give us a ride across the river.
-We followed a small rural road that eventually spat us out in Mawlamyine.
+At a small river, the road abruptly came to an end.
+Fortunately, a tiny wooden boat arrived and gave us a ride across from where a minor way led to Mawlamyine.
 Formerly known as Moulmein, the town is famous for its pagoda-adorned Mawlamyine Ridge.

 20 September- Mawlamyine

-We spent the day in Mawlamyine as it is a rather unusual place.
+The next day was also spent in Mawlamyine as it was an unusual place.
 A walk through the morning market indicated the importance of chewing paan, as well as using traditional makeup.
-Although traditional makeup is used in many ancient societies around the world, it is rarely used in everyday life as is the case in Myanmar.
-Here, just about every woman uses face paint, and it is delightful to see both men and women still wearing the traditional sarong.
+Although traditional makeup is used in many ancient societies around the world, it is, however, rarely used in everyday life as is the case in Myanmar.
+As in Myanmar, just about every woman uses face paint, and it was delightful to see both men and women still wearing the traditional sarong.

-We stopped for tea at a local tea house made for an excellent place to watch the world go by.
-The clientele was mostly longyi-clad men with red, paan-stained teeth, sipping their sweet milk tea, chatting with friends or reading the local paper.
+A local tea house made for an excellent place to watch the world go by.
+The clientele was mostly longyi-clad men with red, paan-stained teeth, sipping their sweet milk tea and chatting with friends or reading the local paper.
 Then, it was off to see the enormous reclining Buddha located about 20 kilometres south of Mawlamyine.
-The evening was spent walking along the waterfront and drinking beer at local joints.
-It was not a bad way to end the day.
+That evening was spent walking along the waterfront and drinking beer at local joints.
+Not a bad way to end the day.

 21 September – Mawlamyine – Thaton – 70 km

 Included in the room rate was breakfast, after which the path headed in the direction of Thaton.
-We passed numerous temples and stupas, and every mountaintop was adorned with a golden stupa.
-We turned off the road to a nearby waterfall, again, with a stupa at the top.
-After walking up the stairs to where we assumed a Buddhist monk was living, we snapped a few pics of the plains below and then headed back to the bicycles.
+The route ran past numerous temples, and golden, stupa-adorned mountaintops.
+A short detour led to a nearby waterfall, again, with a stupa at the top.
+After walking up the stairs and snapping a few pics of the plains below, it was back to the bicycles.

-It was an easy ride as Thaton is located on the Tenasserim plains; the way was flat and cycling was easy going.
-We arrived in Thaton early and found a good enough room at a local guesthouse.
-There is not much to do in Thaton.
-We took a walk to the Shwe Sar Yan Pagoda, which is not the most spectacular of Burmese temples but is a pleasant enough way to spend a few minutes.
-We ambled back to the guesthouse, stopping for food and beer at a roadside restaurant that had tables on the pavement.
-We sat outside eating our food and watching the daily life of Thaton go by.
+It was a comfortable ride to Thaton, located on the Tenasserim plains; the route was flat and cycling easy.
+Arrival in Thaton was early, and a local guesthouse made a good enough digs for the night.
+There wasn't much to do in Thaton but to walk to the Shwe Sar Yan Pagoda.
+It wasn't the most spectacular of Burmese temples but still a pleasant enough way to spend a few minutes.
+The amble back to the guesthouse was past a roadside restaurant with tables on the pavement, which made for a perfect place to watch the daily life of Thaton go by while having supper.

 22 September – Thaton – Kyaikto – 70 km